CHARLES ANTHONY STEWART

 M.A.
 2000 University of York (England), Medieval Archaeology.

 B.A.
 1997 University of Missouri–Columbia, Art History & Archaeology, minor in Fine Art (painting); research year abroad 1995-6, University of Manchester (England), Classical Archaeology.

-2016–Present.
-Associate Professor of Medieval Art and Architecture, Department of Fine Arts and Drama, UST (Houston, Texas)
+2016–2020.
+Associate Professor of Medieval Art and Architecture, Department of Fine Arts & Drama, UST (Houston, Texas)

 2009–2015.
 Assistant Professor of Medieval Art and Architecture, UST (Houston, Texas)

 2008–2009.
 Visiting Assistant Professor, Art Department, Miami University (Oxford, Ohio)

 2001–2008.
 Instructor of Record and Associate Instructor; Indiana University, Bloomington

 2020-present.
 Research Affiliate, Lanier Center for Archaeology, Lipscomb University (Nashville, TN)